Remembering national trauma

 Among them were Salty, the Labrador retriever guide dog who led Omar E. Riviera, 43, down from the 71st floor of the World Trade Center, after the first jet hit 25 floors above; Roselle, the yellow Labrador guide dog who led Michael Hingson down from the 78th floor; and the estimated 300 search dogs, 200 of them Federal Emergency Management Agency-certified, who worked both at the World Trade Center site and at the Fresh Kills landfill, where they sought human remains among the rubble brought from Manhattan by truck.

-Only one dog was killed at the World Trade Center site, a bomb-sniffing dog named Cyrus who was brought to the scene by a New York/New Jersey Port Authority police officer.
-Cyrus was crushed in the officer’s car when the first tower fell.
+Only one dog was killed at the World Trade Center site, a bomb-sniffing dog named Sirius who was brought to the scene by New York/New Jersey Port Authority police officer David Lim.
+Cyrus was crushed in his basement kennel when the first tower fell.
 The officer survived.

 The dogs’ eyes were “pounded by the intense smoke, and their paws are getting burned and cut by glass debris,” said the Suffolk County SPCA, which helped the North Shore Animal League America to staff an on-site veterinary support van.